Setting Up a Delivery Service for CRM

 Scope: sale

 You can connect external delivery services to Bitrix24.
-This allows the manager to work with the delivery service in CRM cards: calculating costs and tracking status.
+This allows managers to work with the delivery service within CRM cards: calculating costs and tracking status.

 To set up the delivery service, we will sequentially execute the following methods: